xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ```

-After that, we can define the `DataSource.Factory` creating a [Room Dao interface](https://developer.android.com/reference/android/arch/persistence/room/Dao).
+After that, we can define the `DataSource.Factory` creating a [Room Dao interface].

 ```kotlin
 @Dao